oraichain/docs/developer/executors/incentive-mechanism.md

 After sending the reward successfully, the executor's total ping will reset to 0.

-## 2. Executing AI Oracle requests
+## 2. Rewards from executing AI Oracle requests

 ### 2.1 Accumulating the reward pool